SolaceProducts/event-management-agent/docs/rest.md

 ## Initiating a scan request

-Download the configuration file generated in the Event Portal or update the `plugins` section of the `service/application/src/main/resources/application.yml` file with the details of the messaging service to scan.
+Download the configuration file generated in the Event Portal or update the `plugins` section of the `service/application/src/main/resources/application.yml` file with the details of the resource to scan.
 Values that include `${SOME_VALUE}` are environment variables and should be exported in the shell before launching the EMA.
 An example of exporting these values appears in the `Environment Variables` section.